crazzfeng/sendcloud-docs/docs/Sending Setting/domain-1/how-to-choose-a-primary-domain-or-a-subdomain.md

 ---
-title: How to choose a primary domain or a subdomain
+title: How to Choose a Primary Domain or a Subdomain
 deprecated: false
 hidden: false
 metadata: